“You run really fast! Let’s sign up for track and you can run with other kids, too!”

 “Those uniforms look really cool and everybody on the team has one.
 If you play soccer, you can wear one of those too!”

 “Hey, it’s time to sign up for basketball.
 Let’s get your buddies from preschool and sign up together!”

 Sports are great for helping our preschooler develop a team mindset.
 We encourage them to help around the house and be kind to others, but when those concepts result in achieving points and cheers, it can reinforce the concept.
 But what do we do when they are too timid to try a new sport?

 Often fear of trying stems from fear of the unknown.
 Your child might not want to engage in a group sport because they do not understand the rules.
 Play the sport with them at home and at the park.
 Begin with small introductions to the activity before taking them to a group sport setting.

-Your child adores you.
-You are their safe place.
-When your child sees you enjoying something, they try to enjoy it too.
-Take your preschooler to a local sports event, a little league game or a youth basketball game.
-Watch it together and have fun together.
-Talk about all the people and why they are there.
+Your child may be timid from fear of all the people.
 Groups sports can be chaotic for a child.
 Coaches, teammates, parents, noises, and colors are all overstimulating to a shy preschooler.
-Taking them to a game and sitting in the stands will introduce them to the sport without leaving the comfort of parent safety.
+Again, start small by introducing them to larger groups while playing.
+Take them to a little league game and sit in the stands.
+Talk about all the people and why they are there.
 If your child can feel comfortable with you in that environment, they can take that comfort into a new environment knowing you are on the sidelines.

-Want to learn more about Kids ‘R’ Kids Learning Academy of Round Rock located in Round Rock, Texas?
+Want to learn more about Kids ‘R’ Kids Learning Academy of Riverstone located in Sugar Land, Texas?
 Our mission is to provide secure, nurturing, and educational environments for children ages 6 weeks – 12 years.
 We help children to bloom into responsible, considerate, and contributing members of society.
 For more information, give us a call or stop by for a tour!
 We’d love to get to know you and your family.